Hanzala39/Data-science-practice/README.md

 # NumPy Data Analysis Project

-## 📌 Description
+## About this project
-This is a beginner-level Python project using NumPy.
-It generates random data and performs basic statistical analysis.
+This is a small beginner project I made while learning Python and NumPy.
+It generates random numbers and then does some basic analysis on them.

-## 📊 Features
+## What it does
-- Random data generation using NumPy
+- Creates random data using NumPy
-- Calculation of:
-  - Mean
-  - Median
-  - Standard Deviation
-  - Maximum value
-  - Minimum value

-## 🛠️ Technologies Used
+- Finds the mean, median, and standard deviation
+- Shows the maximum and minimum values

+## Why I made this
+I made this to practice NumPy and understand how basic data analysis works in Python.

+## Tools used
 - Python
 - NumPy

-## 🎯 Purpose
-The purpose of this project is to practice basic data analysis and strengthen fundamentals in NumPy.

-## 🚀 How to Run
+## How to run it
-1. Install NumPy if not installed:
+1. Install NumPy if you don’t have it:

+2. Run the file:

+## What I learned
+- How to work with NumPy arrays
+- Basic statistical functions
+- How to handle and analyze simple data